MigFerro/Monte-Carlo-Bloch-Equations/README.md

 ### Observations

-- This code was built for the study of the energy level populations of the ground-state hyperfine levels of muonic hydrogen, hence the very specific constants defined in constants.py
+#- This code was built for the study of the energy level populations of the ground-state hyperfine levels of muonic hydrogen, hence the very specific #constants defined in constants.py

 - Two possibilities where implemented for introducing the Doppler effect in the cavity electric field:
  1. `cavityField_doppVel` - new velocity sampled from a MB distribution at each pulse reflection (lighter computation)